Gabrielmtn/front-end-sandbox/README.md

 - `gulp styles`

-    Compile less files to CSS, add vendor prefixes, and copy to the build folder
+    Compile Sass files to CSS, add vendor prefixes, and copy to the build folder

 ### Angular HTML Templates